IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 #### Home panel

 The home panel is the main element shown on the screen when starting TomTom IndiGO.
-TomTom IndiGO's default home panel contains a map that allows the user to plan a trip somewhere and navigate to it.
+The default home panel contains a map that allows the user to plan a trip somewhere and navigate to it.
 A frontend can provide an home panel by adding a panel that extends [`HomePanel`](TTIVI_INDIGO_API) to its panels.

 #### Main menu panel